exonum/exonum-doc/src/get-started/create-service.md

 let blockchain = Blockchain::new(Box::new(db), services);
 ```

-Minimal blockchain is ready.
-In addition to defining blockchain object, we need
+We use `MemoryDB` to store our data in the code above. `MemoryDB` is an in-memory
+database implementation useful for development and testing purposes.
+There is LevelDB support as well; it's recommended to use it for production
+applications.

+Minimal blockchain is ready, but it's pretty much useless, because there is
+no way to interact with it.
+To fix this, we need
-to create a node (with a keypair) and provide an API to interact with the
+to create a node and provide an API to interact with the
 blockchain.
-Every node needs public and private keys.
-We'll create
-a temporary pair, but for ordinary use you should use the keys from node
-configuration file.

 ### Create Keys